jadecobra/gym/python_tdd/docs/03_TYPE_ERROR.md

 # How to solve the TypeError in python

-This tutorial will step through solving a `TypeError` in python using Test Driven Development
+We will will step through solving a `TypeError` in python using Test Driven Development

 ## Prerequisites